python/cpython/Doc/c-api/typeobj.rst

    :attr:`tp_compare`, :attr:`tp_richcompare`, and :attr:`tp_hash` are all *NULL*.

-.. cmember:: reprfunc PyTypeObject.tp_repr
+.. c:member:: reprfunc PyTypeObject.tp_repr

    .. index:: builtin: repr

    An optional pointer to a function that implements the built-in function :func:`repr`.

-   The signature is the same as for :cfunc:`PyObject_Repr`; it must return a string or a Unicode object.
+   The signature is the same as for :c:func:`PyObject_Repr`; it must return a string or a Unicode object.
 Ideally, this function should return a string that, when passed to :func:`eval`, given a suitable environment, returns an object with the same value.
 If this is not feasible, it should return a string starting with